evmos/ethermint/docs/architecture/adr-001-state.md

 ### Positive

-- Decreases maintenance of state transition code
+- Improve maintenance by simplifying the state transition logic
-- Creates a single option for accessing the store through the `Keeper`, thus removing the `CommitStateDB` type
+- Defines a single option for accessing the store through the `Keeper`, thus removing the `CommitStateDB` type.
 - State operations and tests are now all located in the `evm/keeper/` package
 - Removes the concept of `stateObject` by commiting to the store directly
-- Delete operations on `EndBlock` for updating and commiting dirty `stateObject`s.
+- Delete operations on `EndBlock` for updating and commiting dirty state objects.
-- Splitting the state transition functionality (`NewEVM` from `TransitionDb`) allows us to modularize certain components that can be beneficial for further customization (eg: using other EVMs other than Geth's)
+- Split the state transition functionality (`NewEVM` from `TransitionDb`) allows to further modularize certain components that can be beneficial for customization (eg: using other EVMs other than Geth's)

 ### Negative